hfndb/tools/email/readme.md

 This document is written in the Markdown (.md) language, translated to HTML markup by github.com.
 Initializing writing an email, and preparing for sending, in bash script (.sh).
 The email template (.html) is written in HTML for structure, CSS for 'cosmetics' of styling, JavaScript for some 'intelligence'.
 After the email is sent using an arbitrary email client, it is stripped of newline tags by JavaScript (.mjs) run as en ES module by a Node.js.

 How many languages were used in this tiny project?
-5 languages used in 2 situations - browser as a 'face' in sight, interacting with what's inside a computer, not in sight.
+5 languages used in 3 situations - browser as a 'face' in sight, interacting with what's inside a computer, not in sight, and publishing this project to github.

 ### Structure